ai-cam/ai-cam.github.io/_events/ai-sciencepreneurship-bootcamp-2026.md

 * Founder story sessions with successful AI entrepreneurs;
 * Pitch development and showcase opportunities with local entrepreneurs.

 Applications are open to researchers and PhD students at the University of Cambridge and its associated institutions.
-If you have any further questions, please reach out to Zoë Walker-Fagg ([zw249@cam.ac.uk](<>)).\
+If you have any further questions, please reach out to Zoë Walker-Fagg ([zw249@cam.ac.uk](<>)).

+For full details about the AI Sciencepreneurship Bootcamp, including our FAQs, please visit our ai@cam [Calls Page.](https://www.ai.cam.ac.uk/calls/ai-cams-ai-sciencepreneurship-bootcamp) \
 \
+**Application deadline**\
 **The deadline for applications is 17:00 on Wednesday 28 January 2026.**